Key Takeaways:

 An antibiotic is a drug that is used to treat or prevent bacterial infections.
 It either kills these microorganisms or keeps them from multiplying.
 Each type has specific microbes it attacks.

 The history of these drugs is traced back to Alexander Fleming, who discovered Penicillin back in 1928.
-The antibiotic was first used for treating the wound and surgical infections among soldiers of the Allied Forces during World War II before later being made available to the general public after the war.
+The antibiotic was first used for treating wounds and surgical infections among soldiers of the Allied Forces during World War II before later being made available to the general public after the war.

 Antibiotics are strictly meant for dealing with bacterial infections.
 They are not to be used to treat infections caused by viruses, including flu and colds.